hoangphu7122002/semantic_search_supabase/README.md

   - `main2`: HTML-only analysis
 - `--save-to-db`: Whether to save results to database (default: True)
 - `--max-sites`: Maximum number of sites to analyze
-  - Use 0 or negative number for no limit
+  - Use "all" to analyze all available sites
-  - Default: 5 for main/main1, 100 for main2
+  - Default: 5 for all modes

 ## Running update_embeddings.py